Modern Slavery Transparency Statement

 Monitoring and Due Diligence

-To ensure compliance with our Supplier Code of Conduct and supply chain standards, ongoing verification checks are conducted in our supply chain to identify and evaluate the potential risks of human trafficking, slavery, or violations of other labor standards and/or those that may be unique to VS&Co.
+To ensure compliance with our Supplier Code of Conduct and supply chain standards, we have implemented an internal audit process.
+To identify and evaluate the potential risks of human trafficking, slavery or violations of other local labor standards and/or those that may be unique to VS&Co, we rely on our own internal audits as well as third-party audits to monitor our suppliers and facilities for activities or practices that do not comply with our labor and workplace standards.

 ACCOUNTABILITY AND REMEDIATION

 As VS&Co continues to foster strategic relationships with suppliers, we maintain our commitment to supplier education.
-For suppliers, factory management and associates who have direct responsibility for supply chain management, we host awareness and training conferences - called Communication Sessions - in multiple countries around the world on all compliance standards.
-In addition, we use one-on-one training in conjunction with compliance reviews and corrective action plans to continuously educate our factories and reinforce our Supplier Code of Conduct.
+For suppliers, factory management and associates who have direct responsibility for compliance and supply chain management, we host awareness and training events — called Supplier Communication Sessions — on all compliance standards.
+Prior to 2020, all events were held in person in the key countries of sourcing but have been converted to virtual events two to three times a year.

-We continuously engage in training and capacity building for suppliers on risks, policies, and standards, particularly those associated with human trafficking and forced labor.
-Due to the pandemic, we have been taking precautions and have been conducting virtual quarterly training on key topics such as human trafficking and modern slavery, forced labor and Supplier Code of Conduct standards.
+We continuously engage in training and capacity building for suppliers on risks, policies and standards, particularly those associated with human trafficking and forced labor.

 PARTNERING FOR IMPROVEMENT

 VS&Co is committed to supporting organizations that work to improve the lives of those within our supply chain.
 We engage with industry-leading, non-governmental organizations and other stakeholders to obtain perspectives and information necessary to manage risks in the countries from which we source.
-We are members of the Responsible Minerals Initiative (RMI), an industry group that assists member companies like VS&Co to investigate and mitigate risks of conflict minerals that may be used in our supply chain.
-We are also members of the United States Fashion Industry Association (USFIA), National Retail Federation (NRF), Retail Industry Leaders Association (RILA) and the Mekong Club, which all work to minimize risks for workers in the supply chain.
-Additionally, furthering our commitment to support women, we have several longstanding partnerships with organizations focused on women empowerment and well-being, fighting modern slavery and human trafficking, including Pacific Links Foundation and HERproject™.
+We are members of the Mekong Club, which works to minimize risks for workers in the supply chain.
+Additionally, furthering our commitment to support women, we partner with organizations focused on women empowerment and well-being, fighting modern slavery and human trafficking, which include Pacific Links Foundation and RISE (formerly HERproject™).

-VS&Co’s Supplier Code of Conduct, our Ethics Hotline, training and our compliance standards help to prevent the use of modern slavery in our supply chain.
-Our Master Sourcing Agreement, the IPS Guidebook, due diligence, monitoring, remediation and training ensure that our suppliers are aware of our policies and have the tools to implement our standards in their processes to minimize the risk of modern slavery.
+VS&Co’s Supplier Code of Conduct, our Ethics Hotline, training, and our compliance standards help to mitigate risks of modern slavery in our supply chain.
+Our Master Sourcing Agreement, the IPS Supplier Compliance Guidebook, due diligence, monitoring, remediation and training ensure that our suppliers are aware of our policies and have the tools to implement our standards in their processes to minimize the risk of modern slavery.
 We ask our suppliers to continuously make improvements in their compliance performance and educate their factories and subcontractors further up the supply chain.

 COMMITMENTS FOR IMPROVEMENT

-In 2022, VS&Co plans to take the following actions to improve our efforts to eliminate modern slavery in our supply chain.
+In 2023, VS&Co plans to take the following actions to improve our efforts to prevent modern slavery in our supply chain.
 We caution that any forward-looking statements involve risks and uncertainties and are subject to change.

 - VS&Co will continue to do the following:

-- Increase our focus on supply chain traceability further upstream to identify and mitigate modern slavery risks.
+- Increase our focus on supply chain mapping and traceability further upstream to identify and mitigate modern slavery risks.

 - Enforce the Employer Pays Principle to ensure factories producing for us do not charge recruitment fees to workers or use debt bondage or irregular, delayed, deferred or non-payment of wages.